Updated: Dec 15, 2022

 There are new and promising technologies emerging every year with the potential to transform lives.
-Below is an incomplete list of my favorite meditation apps and technologies.
+Below is an incomplete list of my favorite apps and technologies.
 I stress that this list is incomplete.
 There are functional near infrared spectrometry headsets (FNIRS), heart rate variability monitors, transcranial magnetic stimulators, EEGs, pulse oximeters, and transcranial direct current stimulation (TDCS) devices to name a few.
 I purchased what I could afford on an educator's budget.
 I am not endorsed by any of the technologies/apps/products listed here.

 1. Insight Timer

 Insight Timer is a free meditation app.
 That's the first reason I appreciate it.
 Other popular apps like Headspace and Calm require subscriptions whose costs may be prohibitive for some.
 As an IT guy, I understand that creating and sustaining apps takes a lot of money.
 DevOps and software engineers, cloud infrastructure, developers and analysts don't come cheap.
-Insight Timer has a donation based model, consistent with how meditation has been traditionally shared.
+Insight Timer has a donation based model, consistent with how meditation has been traditionally transmitted.
 Meditation has been taught freely for millennia.
 There are thousands of meditations from hundreds of traditions- secular to religious.
 This is the second reason I recommend the app.
 Many of the world's most renowned teachers have uploaded content to Insight Timer.
 Thirdly, the timer function is excellent.
 It is what I use daily.
 I've created over 140 presets for different practices.
 For example, if I want to train concentration, I use interval bells to remind me to reorient my attention should the mind wander from the primary object of focus.
-So, if I scheduled a 30 minute sit and, after taking inventory of my state, noted the mind as busy or agitated, I could choose a 30 minute bell with reminders at 2 minute intervals.
-If, on the other hand, I were rested and focused, I might choose a 30 minute bell with two 15-minute intervals.
 If I were circuit training, starting with pranayama, then focused attention, a body scan, a visualization, and closing with a loving kindness meditation, I could choose a 30 minute bell with 5 intervals.
-There is an active community on Insight Timer.
-A fourth reason I like the app.
-I've connected with many people I might not have otherwise have had the opportunity to meet.
+Fourth, there is an active community on Insight Timer.
+I've connected with many like-minded people I might not have otherwise have had the opportunity to meet.